joost-morsink/FF-admin-module/wiki/models/donors.md

 ---
-title: Model Donors
+title: Model Donors2
 author: J.W.
 Morsink
 ---

-# Model Donors
+# Model Donors2

-This model keep track of all the donation ids each donor has made.
+This model keeps track of all the donation ids each donor has made.

+Donor data is partitioned by donor id.
+Each partition contains the list of donation ids for a specific donor.
+This enables efficient queries and updates for individual donors, and supports scalable storage as the number of donors grows.

 ```plantuml
 @startyaml